-Are you tired of having your UPS package stolen or lost from your front door or porch?
+Are you tired of your UPS packages keeping getting stolen from your front door or porch?

 Or sick of tedious and lengthy recovering your missing FedEx package?